- Get Info

 If you attend a college or university that is not listed in one of the above guides, please contact the Office of Admissions for individual assistance in determining how your coursework will transfer to fulfill these requirements.

 For information about courses offered at the University of Minnesota-Twin Cities that have been approved to fulfill Liberal Education requirements, along with a complete listing of these courses, visit the OneStop link Liberal Education Requirement.
+The Twin Cities campus undergraduate catalog provides a complete listing of all courses, and details which requirements are met by each course.
+The class schedule for each academic term also includes information about which requirements are fulfilled by each scheduled course.

 We also offer the Transfer Liberal Education Worksheet, which is designed as a helpful checklist for students and their advisers who want to determine how community college courses will transfer to satisfy U of M-TC Liberal Education and graduation requirements.